CLI Reference

 -f, --file

-Path to YAML config file (required)
+Path to YAML config file, directory, or file:selector for overrides (required)

 --sweep